Pedestrian hit crossing Roswell Road in Sandy Springs

 A pedestrian was hit while crossing Roswell Road in Sandy Springs on Aug.
 14, Sandy Springs Police said.

-The Police Department did not immediately respond to questions about the pedestrian’s condition and whether anyone was cited or charged.

 According to Sandy Springs Police Department spokesperson Sgt.
-Sam Worsham, officers responded around 8 a.m. to a person hit by a vehicle on the 7800 block of Roswell Road.
-The traffic unit is currently investigating the case.
+Sam Worsham, a 12-year-old was struck by a vehicle traveling south on the 7800 block of Roswell Road at 8:11 a.m. after darting into traffic.

+The juvenile was transported to a local hospital for treatment and is expected to recover.
+No other injury was reported at the scene and no charges are being brought against the driver, Worsham said.

 It is the third accident involving a pedestrian or bicyclist reported on Roswell Road in the last month.
 On July 11, a pedestrian died after being hit while crossing Roswell Road in Sandy Springs and the driver was cited with failure to yield and second-degree vehicular homicide.
 On July 17, a bicyclist was hit and killed on impact on Roswell Road, and the driver was charged with a DUI and first-degree homicide by vehicle and driving while unlicensed.